LeonardoVilardo/bessai/bessai-plan.md

 BESSAi is a web app that helps solar PV users decide whether adding a battery energy storage system is financially and operationally worthwhile.

-The app combines hourly solar forecasts, historical solar patterns, a simple forecast-error regression model, and a deterministic battery simulation to recommend a battery size, estimate payback, and show a practical daily dispatch strategy.
+The app combines Open-Meteo short-term solar forecasts, NASA POWER historical irradiance, a simple scikit-learn forecast-error regression model, and a deterministic battery simulation to recommend a battery size, estimate payback, and show a practical daily dispatch strategy.

 The long-term product can become general, but the current MVP demo is intentionally focused on two Brazilian locations: Brasilia and West of Bahia.